Elevate Your Metabolism With Superfoods That Supercharge Weight Loss

 Glossary Of Key Terms

-• Antioxidants: Compounds that can inhibit or delay cell damage by counteracting the effects of free radicals, unstable molecules that can cause harm in the body.
+• Antioxidants: Compounds that inhibit or delay cell damage by counteracting the effects of free radicals.

-• Capsaicin: The active component in chilli peppers that gives them their heat and is known to be a strong metabolic booster.
+• Capsaicin: The active component in chilli peppers responsible for their heat and metabolic-boosting properties.

-• Fibre: Indigestible plant material that adds bulk to the diet, aids digestion, and helps with weight management.
+• Fibre: Indigestible plant material that adds bulk to the diet, aids in digestion, and helps prevent insulin spikes.

-• Metabolism: The chemical processes that occur within a living organism in order to maintain life, including the conversion of food into energy.
+• Metabolism: The chemical processes occurring within a living organism to convert food into energy and maintain life.

-• Nutrient-dense: Foods that provide a high amount of vitamins, minerals, and other beneficial compounds for relatively few calories.
+• Nutrient-dense: Refers to foods that provide a high volume of vitamins, minerals, and beneficial compounds relative to their calorie count.

-• pH balance: A measure of the acidity or alkalinity of a substance; an alkaline pH balance is often associated with healthy properties in superfoods.
+• pH balance: A measure of acidity or alkalinity; an alkaline balance is a common characteristic of health-promoting superfoods.

-• Refined Grains: Grains that have had the bran and germ removed during processing, leaving only the starchy endosperm, resulting in less fibre and fewer nutrients.
+• Refined Grains: Grains that have been processed to remove the bran and germ, resulting in lower fibre and nutrient content.

-• Whole Grains: Grains that contain the entire grain kernel – the bran, germ, and endosperm – providing more fibre, vitamins, and minerals than refined grains.
+• Whole Grains: Grains that retain the entire kernel (bran, germ, and endosperm), providing more vitamins and fibre than refined versions.

 Superfoods are nutrient-dense foods that provide a myriad of benefits for relatively few calories.
 They are packed with vitamins, minerals and antioxidants.
 When incorporated into a balanced diet, some superfoods can help increase your metabolic rate, which means your body burns calories more efficiently.